awsdocs/amazon-ec2-user-guide/doc_source/general-purpose-instances.md

   + CentOS 7\.4\.1708 or later
   + FreeBSD 11\.1 or later
   + Debian GNU/Linux 9 or later
-+ Instances with an AWS Graviton processors have the following requirements:
++ Instances with an [AWS Graviton Processor](https://aws.amazon.com/ec2/graviton) have the following requirements:
   + Use an AMI for the 64\-bit Arm architecture\.
   + Support booting through UEFI with ACPI tables and support ACPI hot\-plug of PCI devices\.